Running the Pipeline¶

 )

-# Calculate success rate by attack
+# Calculate attack success rate by attack ('success' is a boolean column)

-success_by_attack = df.groupby('attack_name')['evaluation_result'].apply(
+success_by_attack = df.groupby('attack_name')['success'].mean()

 print(success_by_attack)